abhabongse/paxter/docs/syntax.rst

-  * However, if the token immediately succeeding the identifier neither does match the option section path nor does match the main argument path, the the parsing results in the identifier-style :class:`PaxterPhrase <paxter.core.PaxterPhrase>` whose inner phrase content derives from the identifier string.
+  * However, if the token immediately succeeding the identifier neither does match the option section path nor does match the main argument path, the the parsing results in the identifier-style :class:`PaxterPhrase` whose inner phrase content derives from the identifier string.

   * If the command begins with the brace prefix pattern,